-This is again a chromatic exercise which is angular in motion.
-As we already know that the arpeggios are angular in shape, this exercise is going to improve your arpeggios playing ability and smoothen your chords plucking skills.
+This is again a chromatic exercise that is angular in motion.
+As we already know that the arpeggios are angular in shape, this exercise is going to improve your arpeggios playing ability and smoothen your chord plucking skills.

-As you can see in the tabs, the first note is starting from the 1st fret of the D string and traveling to the 2nd fret on the G string, 3rd fret on the B string, and 4th fret of the 1st string.
-You can also see that the notes are descending back from 1st fret of 1st string to 2nd fret B string to 3rd fret of the G string and stopping in 4th fret of the D string.
+As you can see in the tabs, the first note is starting from the 1st fret of the D string and travels to the 2nd fret on the G string, 3rd fret on the B string, and 4th fret of the 1st string.
+You can also see that the notes are descending back from the 1st fret of the 1st string to the 2nd fret B string to the 3rd fret of the G string and stopping in the 4th fret of the D string.